hoishing/pipable/README.md

 "May" | hi    # "hi May"

-# function with multiple arguments
+# multiple arguments
 @Pipe
 def power(base: int, exp: int) -> int: return a ** b

-# instantiate Pipe obj by calling without the 1st argument
+# instantiate Pipe obj by partially calling the function
-2 | power(3)        # 8
+2 | power(3)        # 9, note we need to use positional argument here
-2 | power(exp=3)    # 8, better be more explicit with keyword
+2 | power(exp=3)    # 8, subsequent arguments can use keyword

-# assign the 1st argument will cause exception
+# assign the 1st argument with keyword will raise exception
 2 | power(base=3)    # raise !!
 ```